hrsetyono/hScroll/README.md

 - **from** (string) - When to start animating.
 Default: middle-bottom.

-  The value `middle-bottom` means: When the middle of the element reaches the bottom viewport, start animating.
+  The value `middle-bottom` means: Start aniating when the middle of the element reaches the bottom viewport.
 You can mix-match these 3 keywords: `middle`, `top`, and `bottom`.
-For example `top-bottom` means start animating as soon as the element enters the viewport.

 - **to** (string) - When to stop animating.
 Default: middle-top.